Supported Graphics Formats¶

 - 預覽

-On rendering animations (or single frames via command line), Blender saves the same image also as a JPEG, for quick preview or download.
+When rendering animations (or single frames via command line), save a JPEG copy of the image, for a quick preview.

 Radiance HDR¶